 Alternatively, you can click this same button in the toolbar of the Home or Projects dashboard.

-Tip: It is recommended that you use the option in the Reports view because it allows you to add widgets for multiple kinds of critical reports at the same time.
+Tip: It is recommended that you use the option in the Reports view because it lets you add widgets for multiple kinds of critical reports at the same time.
 On the other hand, if you are on a dashboard, you will need to repeat the steps for adding each type of report, plus you will need to filter each blank widget afterward to choose a report for it.

 Do one of the following in the dialog that displays, depending on the method you are using: